missystem/crypto_learning_sys/meeting.md

 * **TO DO**:
 	- **Missy**:
+		- Done! yay!
+		- Fix possible bugs
 	- **John**:
 		- By Sunday night: ElGamal, Diffie-Hellman, and Substitution cipher should be completely done.
+		- Fix the two errors in the RSA file.
 	- **Xuehai**:
 		- Will work with John to finish the website and make sure things
 	- **Donna**:
+		- Send method, example, and motivation to Xuehai (Key generated automatically)